 The Fund is actively managed.
 The Investment Adviser has discretion to select the Fund's investments and is not constrained by any benchmark in this process.
-The MSCI All Countries World Index should be used by investors to compare the performance of the Fund.
+In the opinion of the Investment Adviser, the MSCI All Countries World Index (MSCI ACWI) is a fair representation of the Fund's investment universe and should be used by investors to compare the performance of the Fund.
+The MSCI ACWI measures the performance of large and mid-capitalisation stocks across developed and emerging markets countries.
+Further details are available at the index provider website at www.msci.com/acwi.

+The weighted average ESG rating of the Fund will be higher than the ESG rating of the MSCI ACWI after eliminating at least 20% of the least well-rated securities from the index.
 The Continental European Flexible Fund seeks to maximise total return.
 The Fund invests at least 70% of its total assets in the equity securities of companies domiciled in, or exercising the predominant part of their economic activity in Europe excluding the UK.
 The Fund normally invests in securities that, in the opinion of the Investment Adviser, exhibit either growth or value investment characteristics, placing an emphasis as the market outlook warrants.